MrBeast: LGBT issues

 In an April 2022 interview with Rolling Stone, Donaldson said he had left evangelical Christianity, now identifies as an agnostic theist, and no longer shares the anti-LGBTQ positions he heard while growing up in the Bible Belt.
 He recalled being taught that "Gay people are the reason God's going to come and burn this Earth" and said he has since rejected that rhetoric.

 The Atlantic reported in May 2018 that Donaldson used homophobic slurs on Twitter as a teenager, often treating the word "gay" as an insult.
 He later deleted those posts, and a spokesperson said in 2021 that he had "grown up and matured into someone that doesn't speak like that".

-Donaldson publicly supported childhood friend and collaborator Ava Kris (then Chris) Tyson in April 2023 after she revealed that she was receiving feminizing hormone replacement therapy, writing, "Yeah, this is getting absurd.
-Chris isn't my 'nightmare' he's (Note: At the time of this quote, Tyson was still using the forename Chris and did not have a pronoun preference.) my fucken [sic] friend and things are fine.
-All this transphobia is starting to piss me off."
+Donaldson publicly supported childhood friend and collaborator Ava Kris Tyson in April 2023 after she revealed that she was receiving feminizing hormone replacement therapy, writing, "All this transphobia is starting to piss me off."
 Tyson later came out as a trans woman.